-Ambulance section of this Manual for guidelines specific to NEAT.
+This section is applicable to non-ambulance, non-emergency medical transportation only.
+See the Ambulance section of this Manual for guidelines specific to non-emergency ambulance transportation (NEAT).
 Services shall be provided in accordance with the Louisiana Administrative Code, Title 50, Part XXVII, Chapter 5.